sb53systems/G-Code-Flow-Temperature-Controller/README.md

 2. Included [Klipper_Estimator.exe](https://github.com/Annex-Engineering/klipper_estimator) script (V 3.7.3).
 Using Klipper Look-Ahead kinematics, it estimate the time and the average flow rate for each move in the G-Code (+/- 1s total time).
 This file is required and must be in the same Folder with this Script.
   ![image](https://github.com/user-attachments/assets/30449359-fabd-4b3d-9593-523db606c0c1)

-3. Changing the initial layer temperature is important, the script automatically modifies the G-Code (M109 S) command or changes the specified print start macro.
+3. Changing the initial layer temperature is important, the script automatically modifies the G-Code "M109 S" command or changes the specified print start macro.
 Example Below :
 ![image](https://github.com/user-attachments/assets/26b1e09e-0750-43f6-995f-8671da5838e0)
 ![image](https://github.com/user-attachments/assets/a3c814af-4522-4177-907c-7aab631505f7)